-Spending time outdoors is so rewarding, but acquiring the recreational gear you need can get pricey, depending on the activity.
-It doesn’t have to be!
+Spending time outdoors is so rewarding, but acquiring the recreational gear you need can get pricey.
+But it doesn’t have to be!

-During the pandemic, over 7 million Americans sought outdoor recreation as a way to stay active and have fun while much of the country was shut down.
-As a result, Forbes magazine reported that “The outdoor recreation industry has grown 6.7% per year on average in the U.S. between 2018 and 2023, with a significant jump from 2020 to 2021.
+During the pandemic, over 7 million Americans sought outdoor recreation as a way to stay active and have fun.
+Forbes magazine reported that, as a result, “The outdoor recreation industry has grown 6.7% per year on average in the U.S. between 2018 and 2023, with a significant jump from 2020 to 2021.
 In addition, the sporting goods industry in the U.S. has increased faster than the economy overall.”

-Americans are finding joy in nature, and with that joy comes an increased demand for outdoor clothing, as well as gear for a variety of activities, from fishing and hunting to kayaks and bicycles.
+Americans are finding joy in nature.
+With that joy comes an increased demand for outdoor clothing, as well as gear for a variety of activities, from fishing and hunting to kayaks and bicycles.
 Recent statistics from Sports & Outdoors – Worldwide project that there will be continued growth in the outdoor recreation industry sector as Americans’ interest in the outdoors intensifies.

 Here are my tried and true tips for how to acquire and upcycle outdoor gear for a fraction of the cost.